 When people learn that I’m a writer, more than half of them will immediately tell me about how they have an idea for a book, or that they need an editor for their autobiography, or that, though it sounds crazy, they are certain they have this one idea that would be a mega-bestseller.
 Like, one of the biggest books in the world.

-I have not known one of them to have published anything — nor are they working on their (supposedly brilliant) bodies of work.
-They aren’t asking about how to write 5,000+ words a day.
+Most of them haven’t published anything — nor are they working on their (supposedly brilliant) bodies of work.
+They aren’t asking about how to write 5,000-plus words a day.
 They aren’t strategizing their marketing plans, or researching agencies, or pitching queries to publishing houses.